unkhz/udevmon-capslock-navigation/README.md

 - k -> down
 - i -> up
 - l -> right
+- h -> home
+- ; -> end
+- backspace -> delete
-- capslock up+down is translated to esc up+down
+- capslock up+down is translated to esc up+down, unless other keys are pressed while capslock is down

 ## What is it?